 A motorcycle rider was cruising down the street in Hialeah, Miami-Dade County.
 A driver of an 18 wheeler (tractor trailer) was heading straight in the opposite direction.

 The motorcycle rider got a $445,000 settlement for his injuries.
+The total settlement was over 14 times the amount of medical bills that he owed.
 We represented him.

 Motorcycle Rider Gets $100,000 Payout for Herniated Disc and ED